xom9ikk/xom9ikk/README.md

 ### About me:
 I'm a full-stack engineer doing web development since 2016.
-I like to solve problem.
-I always strive to expand my area of competence, self-motivated.
+I like to solve problem and always strive to expand my area of competence, self-motivated.
 Currently focused developing backend and frontend parts using `JavaScript` and `Typescript`.

 ### Skills: